jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (j) to establish and maintain—
     (i) standards for ongoing practice; and
     (ii) criteria for the issue of practising certificates of different kinds:
+  (ja) to review, at any time, the standards for ongoing practice or criteria for the issue of practising certificates established under paragraph (j), and, after consulting the Minister,—
+    (i) vary, delete, or replace 1 or more of the standards or criteria; or (ii) add 1 or more standards or criteria; or
+    (iii) delete all the standards or criteria and substitute new standards or criteria:
   (k) to establish and maintain a code of conduct for teachers under section 485:
   (l) to monitor and enforce the requirements relating to mandatory reporting in this subpart and Schedule 3:
   (m) to perform the disciplinary functions in this subpart relating to teacher misconduct and reports of teacher convictions:
   (n) to set the criteria for reporting serious misconduct and for reporting on competence issues:
   (o) to perform the functions in this subpart relating to teacher competence:
   (p) to co-ordinate a system providing for the vetting by the Police of all teachers:
-  (pa) to prosecute, as the Teaching Council considers appropriate, breaches of the requirements of this Act relating to teacher registration, practising certificates, and limited authorities to teach:
+  (pa) to prosecute, as the Teaching Council considers appropriate, breaches of the requirements of this Act relating to mandatory reports to the Teaching Council, teacher registration, practising certificates, and limited authorities to teach:
   (q) to perform any other functions conferred on it by this Act or any other enactment.
 (2) The functions that the Teaching Council may perform, with the written approval of the Minister, are as follows:
   (a) to provide leadership to the education profession: